UBC-DSCI/introduction-to-datascience-python/source/reading.md

 which is very convenient for working with the data after getting it from the database.
 So now that we have the `canlang_table` table reference for the 2016 Canadian Census data in hand, we can mostly continue onward as if it were a regular data frame.
-For example, let's do the same exercise from Chapter 1: we will obtain only those rows corresponding to Aboriginal languages, and keep only the `language` and `mother_tongue` columns.
+For example, let's do the same exercise from {numref}`Chapter %s <intro>`: we will obtain only those rows corresponding to Aboriginal languages, and keep only the `language` and `mother_tongue` columns.
 We can use the `[]` operation with a logical statement to obtain only certain rows.
 Below we filter the data to include only Aboriginal languages.